 Walking past Chez Yasu, you’d be forgiven for not noticing that beyond the doors of its wooden storefront-style exterior is a quaint, beautiful restaurant with all the charm of a French country cottage.
 The elegant, yet welcoming French restaurant is owned by head chef Yasushi Hatasawa, who uses only the finest of ingredients to create his menu brimming with authentic cuisine.
 Guests can dine on appetisers such as the escargot with mushrooms in a parsley and garlic butter sauce or the soup du jour, followed by a hearty entrée like the roasted duck breast served with a peppercorn sauce.

-Bar, Restaurant, American, Pub Grub, $$$
+Bar, Pub, Restaurant, American, Beer, Pub Grub, $$$

 The Blind Tiger is a brewery and restaurant that, when it first opened its doors in 1995, became Topeka’s first ever microbrewery and the biggest brewery in Kansas.
 The venue gets its name from an old Prohibition Era term for a speakeasy and produces its own handcrafted beers with various brewery equipment located throughout the restaurant; the actual brew house is enclosed in glass so that diners can watch the brew masters at work.
 Blind Tiger’s menu features appetisers like beer-battered onion rings with spicy BBQ sauce and mains like chicken fried steak with country-style gravy – perfect washed down with one of its flagship beers like the Holy Grail Pale Ale.

 For visitors dining out in Topeka who are craving some exotic and fiery fare, the Monsoon Indian Grill is a must-visit.
 Located in southwest Topeka, the restaurant opened in early 2014 and boasts a warm and vibrant interior complete with sleek hardwood floors offset by striking red walls and colourful contemporary art.
 Monsoon Indian Grill offers a buffet lunch each day until 2:30 pm giving those not familiar with Indian fare a chance to sample many different dishes, while its dinner menu features starters like the northern Indian delicacy amritsari fish, marinated in herbs and spices and deep fried, and entrees like tandoori shrimp.